 I'm interested broadly in theoretical computer science and theoretical aspects of engineering, especially concerning communication, storage, and data processing.
 More specifically and with some buzzwords, I work in error correcting codes, randomized algorithms, dimension reduction, matrix completion, group testing, and sparse signal processing.
-Here is a slightly more formal third-person biography.
+Here is a slightly more formal third-person biography, and here is a recent-ish CV.

 Before joining Stanford in Fall 2016, I was an NSF post-doctoral fellow at Carnegie Mellon University; I received a Ph.D. in mathematics from the University of Michigan in 2014, and a B.A. in math and computer science from Swarthmore College in 2008.